.NET vs. .NET Framework for server apps

-When to choose .NET Core
+When to choose .NET

 A microservices architecture allows a mix of technologies across a service boundary.
-This technology mix enables a gradual embrace of .NET Core for new microservices that work with other microservices or services.
+This technology mix enables a gradual embrace of .NET for new microservices that work with other microservices or services.
 For example, you can mix microservices or services developed with .NET Framework, Java, Ruby, or other monolithic technologies.

 There are many infrastructure platforms available.
 Azure Service Fabric is designed for large and complex microservice systems.
 Azure App Service is a good choice for stateless microservices.
 Microservices alternatives based on Docker fit any kind of microservices approach, as explained in the Containers section.
-All these platforms support .NET Core and make them ideal for hosting your microservices.
+All these platforms support .NET and make them ideal for hosting your microservices.

 For more information about microservices architecture, see .NET Microservices.
 Architecture for Containerized .NET Applications.

 Containers are commonly used in conjunction with a microservices architecture.
-Containers can also be used to containerize web apps or services that follow any architectural pattern. .NET Framework can be used on Windows containers, but the modularity and lightweight nature of .NET Core makes it a better choice for containers.
-When creating and deploying a container, the size of its image is much smaller with .NET Core than with .NET Framework.
+Containers can also be used to containerize web apps or services that follow any architectural pattern. .NET Framework can be used on Windows containers, but the modularity and lightweight nature of .NET makes it a better choice for containers.
+When creating and deploying a container, the size of its image is much smaller with .NET than with .NET Framework.
 Because it's cross-platform, you can deploy server apps to Linux Docker containers, for example.

-A need for high-performance and scalable systems
+High-performance and scalable systems

 Performance and scalability are especially relevant for microservices architectures, where hundreds of microservices may be running.
 With ASP.NET Core, systems run with a much lower number of servers/Virtual Machines (VM).
 The reduced servers/VMs save costs in infrastructure and hosting.